raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Requests to register additional new DSO Type Codes in the "Unassigned" range 0040-F7FF are to be recorded by IANA after consulation with the registry's Designated Expert {{!RFC5226}} at that time.
+Requests to register additional new DSO Type Codes in the "Unassigned" range 0040-F7FF are to be recorded by IANA after consultation with the registry's Designated Expert {{!RFC5226}} at that time.
 At the time of publication of this document, the Designated Expert for the newly created DSO Type Code registry is \[**TBD**\].